 Box and A Christmas Carol, Fords Theater; A Midsummer Night’s Dream, A Comedy of Errors, Taming of the Shrew, Dallas Shakespeare Festival; House of Blue

-Leaves, Westport Playhouse.
+Leaves, An Evening with Gloria Swanson, Westport Playhouse.
 National Tours: The Sisters Rosensweig, Lost in Yonkers, Waltz of the Toreadors, Camelot.
-Special Events: Broadway on
+Special

-Broadway, Times Square; Broadway Under The Stars, Bryant Park; Tribute to Lorne Michaels, Spring Gala, Tribute to Carolina Herrera, American Songbook, Lincoln
+Events: Broadway on Broadway, Times Square; Broadway Under The Stars, Bryant Park; Tribute to Lorne Michaels, Spring Gala, Tribute to Carolina Herrera,

-Center; Inner Circle Show (with Mayors Bloomberg and Dinkins).
+American Songbook, Lincoln Center; Inner Circle Show with Mayors Bloomberg and Dinkins (14 years).